 Skip to main content

-This is expected behavior — FAST state means the agent is sailing through easy steps, and the pattern-store query overhead is not worth paying.
-Monitor scoring still runs so loop detection remains active.You can confirm this by inspecting mw.step_log:
+When the FSM is in FAST state, the middleware skips E1, E2, and E3 retrieval entirely.
+This is by design — FAST means the agent is sailing through easy steps and the pattern-store query overhead isn’t worth paying.
+Monitor scoring still runs so loop detection stays active.The middleware records this on the step entry as:

 for entry in mw.step_log: